keharriso/rogue-with-friends/README.md

 ### About

-**Rogue with Friends** is a 2D, real-time, multiplayer roguelike that is in very early, pre-alpha development (read: nonexistent).
+**Rogue with Friends** is a 2D, real-time, multiplayer roguelike that is in alpha development.

 The game world is a series of procedurally generated floors, rendered as a 2D scrolling field of square tiles with sprite-based objects on them.
 The objects consist of entities (including both players controlled by humans and enemies controlled by AI) and structures (such as health and damage powerups)